Financial Tips and Tricks

 - A $20 SB6183 Cable Modem will support internet speeds of up to 400Mbps.

 - For about $60 you can buy a quality router that offers firewall, wireless access point functionality, and DD-WRT pre-installed.
-DD-WRT is open source firmware (replacement operating system) that allows you to verify how much internet you're actually using.
+DD-WRT is open source firmware (a replacement operating system) that allows you to verify how much internet you're actually using.

 - Another solid option is to buy a wireless mesh solution and combine it with a pfSense firewall router unit for traffic monitoring.